sergeiivankov/crypto-bot-api/README.md

 $ yarn add crypto-bot-api
 ```

-For browsers use bundles from `dist` directory or add package to your project dependencies and import to add library to your app bundle.
+For browsers use bundles from `dist` directory or add package to your project dependencies and import it.

-Minified version `crypto-bot-api.min.js` size only 2.9kb Gzipped.

 ## Supported environments